Advocate pushes for case review on violence against women

 Because unfortunately, Low’s story is not the only one.

-HRP has failed to lay charges in 91 per cent of sexual offences reported across the region.
+HRP has failed to lay charges in 91 per cent of sexual offences reported across the region this year.
 Since 2020, 2,006 sexual offences have been reported, according to the Halifax Regional Police Board of Commissioners report.
-Charges were laid just 324 times.
+Charges were laid 324 times in the cases.

-And that is only for reported cases.
-A failure to appropriately address cases of sexual violence that force victims to relive their trauma over and over again with no justice brought to them, has left a gaping hole in cases that go unreported.
-According to a StatsCan report from 2024, sexual violence is the only form of violent crime in Canada that is not declining.
+That is only for reported cases, a failure to appropriately address cases of sexual violence that force victims to relive their trauma over and over again with no justice brought to them, has left a gaping hole in cases that go unreported.
+According to a StatCan report from 2024, sexual violence is the only form of violent crime in Canada that is not declining.

 “In my case, the police failed to visit the crime scene, dismissed key evidence and delayed toxicology testing.
 The investigation was mishandled by at least six officers, forcing me to recount my trauma repeatedly,” Low wrote in her letter.
 “Despite presenting clear evidence and persistent advocacy, delays and missteps dominated the process, leaving me with lasting psychological scars – sleepless nights, anxiety, and a profound mistrust of not only the legal system but other systems, institutions, and even interpersonal relationships.”